 It’s quite a hike from The Strip.

 Get off The Strip and go find this place.

 Station Casinos has a reputation for doing well with their restaurants and Hank’s is a prime example of that.

 The dining room somehow manages to be both darkly moody and sparkly upbeat at the same time with glistening waterfall chandeliers, lots of warm wood and stonework, and comfy low-slung booths lining the room.
 The result is definitely upscale but without falling into pretentiousness or intimidation.

 A variety of seafood dishes are offered for appetizers but regular readers will know I’m not much of a seafood fan so I wound up skipping those and headed straight for the “Traditional French Onion Soup.”
-Served piping hot in a tureen-like container, the mixture lived up to its “traditional” moniker, more cheesy-gooey-tangy than the sweeter Maui version served at Austins, so picking a winner between the two is a bit of an apples v. oranges debate.
-Let’s just say I love them both and move on with our lives, shall we?
+Served piping hot in a tureen-like container, the mixture lived up to its “traditional” moniker, cheesy-gooey-tangy rather than sweet.

 Salads are substantial and served in portions big enough to share.
-The Hank’s Steakhouse Salad is almost exactly the same as the Austins Steakhouse salad, finely chopped lettuce with powerfully delectable chunks of bleu cheese to liven things up.
+The Hank’s Steakhouse Salad is finely chopped lettuce with powerfully delectable chunks of bleu cheese to liven things up.

 There’s a nice selection of seafood including wild salmon (as opposed to the domesticated kind?
 I don’t know), swordfish, king crab, and a fresh Australian lobster tail that was roughly the size of my head.
 And I have a big head.
 Ask anyone.
 If you’re a party of three and all want this, order two and split it – there will be more than enough to go around.